Garden and Landscape Studies

-Registration is now open for the spring symposium, "River Cities: Historical and Contemporary" scheduled for May 8-9, 2015.
+The spring symposium, "River Cities: Historical and Contemporary" is scheduled for May 8-9, 2015.

 Garden and Landscape Studies has received a major grant from the for a new program in urban landscape studies, which will bring scholars and designers together to explore the history and future of urban landscapes.
 For an overview of the initiative, click here.
 For details on fellowship terms and applications, click here.

 Dumbarton Oaks is pleased to present a sound sculpture in the Lover’s Lane Pool, titled The Pool of ‘Bamboo Counterpoint’.

 was established in 1969 to support advanced scholarship in garden history, landscape architecture, and the study of culturally- and artistically-significant landscapes around the world from ancient times to the present.
 The program seeks to deepen the understanding of landscape both as a field of knowledge and research and as a practice carried out by landscape architects, landscape artists, and gardeners.
 The activities of the program include residential fellowships, short-term pre-doctoral , one-month post-doctoral , project grants for field research, and , summer internships for landscape architecture students, and a new series of temporary installations of contemporary art.
 An active publications program produces symposium proceedings, studies in contemporary landscape design, and occasional monographs.
 Staff and fellows have access to a research library, including an extensive Rare Book Collection, as well as a Contemporary Landscape Design Collection, and to the incomparable gardens of Dumbarton Oaks.